Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 3. In the search bar at the top, type “Resource groups” and select it from the dropdown

-4. Look for the resource group we created (remember, we named it “myTFResourceGroup”)
+4. Look for the resource group we created (“myTFResourceGroup”)

 5. Click on the resource group to see all the resources inside it